Charles Rangel: Political positions

 Various advocacy groups have given Rangel scores or grades as to how well his votes align with the positions of each group.
-Overall as of 2003, Rangel had an average lifetime 91 percent "liberal quotient" from Americans for Democratic Action.In contrast, the American Conservative Union assessed to Rangel a lifetime rating of less than 4 percent through 2009.
+Overall as of 2003, Rangel had an average lifetime 91 percent "liberal quotient" from Americans for Democratic Action.
 National Journal rates congressional votes as liberal or conservative on the political spectrum, in three policy areas: economic, social, and foreign.
 For 2005–2006, Rangel's averages were as follows: economic rating 91 percent liberal and 6 percent conservative, social rating 94 percent liberal and 5 percent conservative, and foreign rating 84 percent liberal and 14 percent conservative.